LeCoupa/awesome-cheatsheets/languages/java.md

 ### COMPILATION & EXECUTING JAVA CODE

-* Goto your program directory in terminal (Assumed JAVA Path is set)
+* Go to your program directory in terminal (Assumed JAVA Path is set)
 * After for compile your code

 > **javac HelloWorld.java (your program file name)**

 * For run program

 > **java HelloWorld (main class name)**